gaddron07/cph-leetcode/README.md

        target = int(arg[1])
        ```
    - Utility functions like `stringToIntArray`, `stringToInt` (C++), and `string_to_int_array`, `int` (Python) are provided to save time.
+   - There are more functions that can be used in other problems, these functions are needed as the input format in leetcode are generally array which then are needed to convert into desired format.
-   - Not only this Funtions but there are functions to convert into desired data structure such as LinkedList,DoublyLinkedList and Trees of different traversal.
+   - Funtions like stringToIntArra then arrayToLinkedlist are used to convert the argument into a Linkedlist or some other data structures as Tree,DoublyLinkedList..etc.

-4. **Run Your Code**:
+5. **Run Your Code**:

    - Execute the workflow from the terminal using:
      ```bash